KPRoche/quantum-raspberry-tie/README.md

              https://github.com/raspberrycoulis/Pi-Ping

 I also want to acknowledge Alex Lennon of Dynamic Devices, whose work on a docker template for an IOT project gave me hints on getting the Qiskit install to work on my Raspberry Pi : https://github.com/DynamicDevices/does-rpi3-qiskit

+## Release History ##
+*    v3 : auto-fail over to SenseHat emulator if no SenseHat hardware is detected.
+*    v2.1 : additional queue stall exception handling
+*    v2.0 : Adapt to version of Qiskit installed
+*    v1.0 : uses full Qiskit library; detects orientation of rPi and changes display angle.